emmanuelburner/DAT5902_Final_Project/README.md

    - A histogram showing the distribution of gold difference for games won by blue and red teams.

 6. **Gold Difference vs Game Length (Scatter Plot)**:
-   - Scatter plots showing the relationship between gold difference and game length, categorized by win type (unexpected and expected results).
+   - Scatter plot showing gold difference vs game length
+   - Scatter plot showing only points where team with less gold wins
+   - Scatter plot showing only points where team with more gold wins

 ## Unit Tests